apache/kyuubi/docs/connector/flink/paimon.rst

 `Apache Paimon (Incubating)`_
 =============================

-Apache Paimon(incubating) is a streaming data lake platform that supports high-speed data ingestion, change data tracking and efficient real-time analytics.
+Apache Paimon (incubating) is a streaming data lake platform that supports high-speed data ingestion, change data tracking and efficient real-time analytics.

 .. tip::
    This article assumes that you have mastered the basic knowledge and operation of `Apache Paimon (Incubating)`_.
-   For the knowledge about Apache Paimon (Incubating) not mentioned in this article, you can obtain it from its `Official Documentation`_.
+   For the knowledge not mentioned in this article, you can obtain it from its `Official Documentation`_.

-By using kyuubi, we can run SQL queries towards Apache Paimon (Incubating) which is more convenient, easy to understand, and easy to expand than directly using flink to manipulate Apache Paimon (Incubating).
+By using kyuubi, we can run SQL queries towards Apache Paimon (Incubating) which is more convenient, easy to understand, and easy to expand than directly using flink.

 Apache Paimon (Incubating) Integration
 --------------------------------------